 Yes, we offer a wide range of skis and boards appropriate for our snow and terrain.
 Please visit our Rentals page for details.

 We strongly advise all guests ski with traditional downhill gear while in avalanche terrain.
 Pin bindings are not allowed.

 No, tips are not included in the package price.
 Tipping is an accepted practice in the industry.

-Tipping is a common practice in the industry.
+Tipping is common practice in the industry.
 Each day 18 staff look after your every need and it is very much a team environment.
-We pool all tips and divide them up among all staff working during your stay (based on hours).
+We pool tips and divide them equally amongst all staff who worked during your stay (based on hours).
 Guides and drivers receive an extra share.
-Our guests typically leave between $125 to $150 per day, per person.
+Our guests typically leave between $125-$150 per day.

 Many of our US guests fly into Spokane WA, rent a car and drive to Meadow Creek.
 Our closest airport is Castlegar, BC and can be accessed via Calgary or Vancouver.
 See the full options of how to get here.
 Pick up to and from Nelson is available, with pre-booking.
 Please call us for pricing.